 For 11 of the cis–cis pairs that were replicated by Wood et al.1 there is evidence for additional cis-genetic variation to that explained by the IncSeq SNPs3.
 Hence the IncSeq SNPs are not the only (causal) variants in cis and therefore the additive effect of the IncSeq SNPs may contain additive effects of additional variants.
 Furthermore, these probes are within the 95th percentile of non-additive genetic variation estimated using a pedigree-based method that is completely orthogonal to SNP-based methods4 (Table 2).

-Finally, we note that we did not report that epistasis was ‘widespread’ and in fact pointed out that for gene expression additive genetic variation explains much more of the total genetic variation than non-additive variation2,4.
+Finally, we note that we did not report that epistasis was widespread and pointed out that for gene expression additive genetic variation explains much more of the total genetic variation than non-additive variation2,4.

 Table 1 Meta-analysis of results from discovery and replication cohorts